Interview by Silvia Iacovcich

-Icons doesn’t reconcile with the sophisticated drumming Keszler’s is well known for, or the combination of punk rock, free jazz and improvisation his previous albums recreated.
-Stadium, his 2018 work that awarded him the Bookmat’s Album Of The Year, navigated the same Manhattan in an opposite latitude through exploring its plasticity and resilience of ordinary life.
+Icons don’t reconcile with the sophisticated drumming Keszler is well known for or the combination of punk rock, free jazz and improvisation his previous albums recreated.
+Stadium, his 2018 work that awarded him the Bookmat’s Album Of The Year, navigated the same Manhattan in an opposite latitude by exploring its plasticity and resilience of ordinary life.
 Keszler’s approach to the world is perceived through sound but always integrates distant, inner adventures as they shape around the conjunction of the five senses.

 It’s not surprising that his installations have been travelling around.
-During the past few years, his ability to convey images into music found its way in score composition, contributing to The Uncut Gems Daniel Lopatin’s soundtrack and The Scary Of Sixty First, for which the composer wrote the original score.
+During the past few years, his ability to convey images into music found its way into score composition, contributing to The Uncut Gems Daniel Lopatin’s soundtrack and The Scary Of Sixty-First, for which the composer wrote the original score.

 I’m always checking in on my friends, the world around me, politics and culture.
-The context I find myself in is probably the largest single point of influence for me.
-I am always thinking of how, where and when something will be received by an audience.
-That’s the central influence on my work and if I follow that really closely and precisely I feel things come together quite naturally.
+The context I find myself in is probably my largest single point of influence.
+I always think about how, where and when an audience will receive something.
+That’s the central influence on my work, and if I follow that really closely and precisely, I feel things come together quite naturally.

-The concept of Icons focuses on travelling, its loss/renewed identity during the past “hectic but very still” year: what were your main compositional and production challenges, through a journey that seems to split in between your esoteric memory and the field recordings recorded in a misanthropic New York, so consistently different from the concept and the idea of the urban landscape that transpires from Stadium?
+The concept of Icons focuses on travelling and its loss/renewed identity during the past “hectic but very still” year: what were your main compositional and production challenges through a journey that seems to split in between your esoteric memory and the field recordings recorded in a misanthropic New York, so consistently different from the concept and the idea of the urban landscape that transpires from Stadium?

 That’s exactly right.
 Walking around the city and recording was a shocking and beautiful experience.
 It’s hard to describe how strange it felt, the stillness of a city that is normally in constant motion.
-I was thinking of Tarkovsky, Kitano and Romero, many other directors that have worked with this type of emptiness or stillness in their film, and what it could mean in music.
-At the same time, I wanted to make something delicate, and beautiful because I didn’t feel that it was ugly or even sad exactly, just startling and shocking in its stillness.
+I was thinking of Tarkovsky, Kitano and, Romero, many other directors that have worked with this type of emptiness or stillness in their films and what it could mean in music.
+At the same time, I wanted to make something delicate and beautiful because I didn’t feel that it was ugly or even sad exactly, just startling and shocking in its stillness.

 Your sound is imbued with steady combinations of avant-garde, industrial and ancient scales – what’s the relationship between past and future to you and to your music, and how does technology fit in this expanding landscape?

-Your interaction between sound and environment is one of a kind, equalizing physical and virtual spaces in your performances, recordings, and installations: in Archway the Manhattan Bridge became your sixth instrumental partner; in Collecting Basin, you turned a water tower in Louisiana into a giant piano.
+Your interaction between sound and environment is one of a kind, equalising physical and virtual spaces in your performances, recordings, and installations.
 How do you work on achieving this fine line where a musician can become a piece of art?
 The urban environment goes beyond its structure and becomes an integrated part of a piece, very naturally but tensely; what comes first in this synergy, the eye or the ear?

-I wouldn’t say musicians are necessarily art in themselves but music can be.
-I have eclectic taste and don’t place one category of creative expression over another on face value.
-This is a quite simple idea but it’s been incredibly liberating – all of a sudden the whole world opens up to you.
+I wouldn’t say musicians are necessarily art in themselves, but music can be.
+I have eclectic taste and don’t place one category of creative expression over another at face value.
+This is quite a simple idea, but it’s been incredibly liberating – all of a sudden, the whole world opens up to you.
 I’ve tried to work from that place.
 On the same note, I listen to and experience music with my whole body and view art in the same way.
-I’m unconvinced that we can separate our senses, and I instinctively feel over time we will learn this to be more true than we thought.
+I’m unconvinced that we can separate our senses, and I instinctively feel over time, we will learn this to be more true than we thought.

 Your collaborations are prominent and assorted: Spencer Yeh, Loren Connors, the Icelandic Symphony Orchestra, Skrillex, to name a few.
 How do you work on the conceptual side of your collaborative projects, particularly in relation to your experience working on the soundtrack of The Uncut Gems or The Scary Of Sixty First – film scores, ‘fabricated’ environments?

 I approach it as all the same, to be honest.
-I look at the music or film or space and really try and take it in and then respond to it instinctively.
-If I stay out of the way of this process I find things work out really well.
-A physical space or a film, a record etc. are just different types of locations to work from.
+I look at the music, film, or space and try to take it in and then respond to it instinctively.
+If I stay out of the way of this process, I find things work out really well.
+A physical space or a film, a record etc., are just different types of locations to work from.